 The Student Progress Committee (COM-SPC) is a committee made up of University faculty and staff, charged with being the primary team responsible for review of the totality of COM students' academic performance.
-The COM-SPC reviews any student's academic record who has failed any required element for graduation: a course/section/ clerkship, a national board examination, failure to comply with COM-SPC remediation plan (described in following section) and/or any student who has failed to show adequate academic progress in his/her path of study and/or demonstrated concerning lapses in professionalism.
-The committee oversees students within COM at both the Kansas City and Joplin campuses, with representation from faculty at each campus.
+The COM-SPC reviews the academic records of students who have failed specific required elements for graduation: a course/ section/clerkship, a national board examination, failure to comply with the remediation plan (described in following sections) and/or any student who has failed to show adequate academic progress in his/her path of study and/or demonstrated concerning lapses in professionalism.
+The committee oversees students within COM at both the Kansas City and Joplin campuses, with representation from faculty/staff at each campus.